Skip to Content

 With its bustling harbor, boutique shops, and cute local eateries, this is the perfect stop for anyone who wants to couple unspoiled nature with some awesome creature comforts.

+• Explore Cape Blanco State Park.
 Cape Blanco is one of the most secluded state parks in Oregon.
 With the remoteness comes unmatched raw beauty, which is best observed by hiking along one of the park’s scenic trails.
-If you have time for just one, make it to the Pacific View Trail.
+While you’re in the park, don’t miss the iconic Cape Blanco Lighthouse.

 Cape Blanco Lighthouse